cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 ![Transform Rules tab](../static/transform/overview.png)

-## Entitlements
+## Availability

 Cloudflare Transform Rules are available to all customers.
 Keep in mind that support for regular expressions is based on your plan type.

-This table outlines the Transform Rules features and entitlements available with each customer plan:
+This table outlines the Transform Rules features available with each customer plan:

 <TableWrap>